Unispace365/ds_cinder/doc/basics/Style Guide.md

 ## Exceptions
 Google doesn't allow them.
 We don't really have a choice, since libraries we consume can throw exceptions.
 Try to be aware of functions that can throw execptions, and try to catch them as close as possible to the call-site.
+Do not add any exception throws, as they can easily cause release crashes.
+Try to catch all possible exceptions in included libraries.

 ## File Names, Locations, and Includes